-Jewelry in Ancient Egypt
+Jewelry in Ancient Egypt Overview

 In a civilization that was full of wealth and treasures like ancient Egypt, women, and more precisely queens and the royal family ladies gave special attention to jewelry.
 Even men used to wear various pieces of jewelry as ornaments or sometimes magical mascots that they believed protected them against evils.

 Most of these jewelries were made out of gold, silver, and electrum, a mixture of gold, silver, with glass and colorful semi-precious stones.
 Historians assert the ancient Egyptians started making use of precious stones more than 7000 years BC.
 The use of jewelry and ornaments represent a sort of religious matters.
 The Pharaohs used to give precious stones and valuable metals sacred and divine properties.

 Gold appeared much later in the ancient Egyptian history.
 The most magnificent pieces of the jewelry of ancient Egypt can be found in Tut Ankh Amun collections of belongings.
 The New Kingdom is featured with the extensive and skilled production of various pieces of jewelry.